Purity and separation for oriented matroids: Classification results

 Now choose any $1\leq i\leq n$ and $1\leq j\leq m$.
 Let $C^{ij}$ be the cocircuit with zero set $\{i,j\}$.
 Then for any $k<i$, the sign of $C^{ij}_{a_k}$ has to be the same, and for any $k>i$, $C^{ij}_{a_k}$ has to have the opposite sign, and similarly for $b_k$'s.
 Since $C^{ij}$ is orthogonal to $X$, we must have

 Consider a four-gon with vertices $a_1,a_n,b_m,b_1$ in clockwise order and points $a_1,\dots,a_n$ on one side and points $b_m,b_{m-1},\dots,b_1$ on the opposite side.
 We claim that the associated oriented matroid $\Mcal'$ coincides with $\Mcal$.
 It is clear that the underlying matroids are the same.
 Clearly they also have the same oriented cocircuits so we have finished dealing with the case $P_1\cap P_2=\emptyset$.
-The case $|P_1\cap P_2|=1$ is handled similarly, so we are done with Case~(\ref{item:two_planes}).
+The case $|P_1\cap P_2|=1$ is handled similarly, so we are done with Case~(\ref{item:two_lines}).

-Now consider Case~(\ref{item:big_plane}): there is a plane $P$ of $\Mcal$ with $|P|\geq |E|-3$, and in particular $|P|\geq 4$.
-If $|P|>|E|-3$ then we are done by Case~(\ref{item:two_planes}), thus $|P|=|E|-3$, so let $E-P=\{e,f,g\}$.
-Since every other plane can intersect $P$ by at most one element, there are at most $3$ other non-trivial planes of $\Mcal$, and thus there is an element $h\in P$ not belonging to any of them.
+Now consider Case~(\ref{item:big_line}): there is a line $P$ of $\Mcal$ with $|P|\geq |E|-3$, and in particular $|P|\geq 4$.
+If $|P|>|E|-3$ then we are done by Case~(\ref{item:two_lines}), thus $|P|=|E|-3$, so let $E-P=\{e,f,g\}$.
+Since every other line can intersect $P$ by at most one element, there are at most $3$ other non-trivial lines of $\Mcal$, and thus there is an element $h\in P$ not belonging to any of them.
 If there is another such element $h'$ then $h,h',e,f,g$ form a pentagon and we are done, so assume that $h$ is the only such element.
-In order to have $|P|\geq 4$ while only one element in $P$ not in any other plane, we must have $|E|=7$ and for any two elements from $\{e,f,g\}$ there is a non-trivial plane containing them and one other element in $P$.
-But then we have ``too many planes'': consider $\Mcal-h$, which is isomorphic to a positively oriented matroid on $6$ elements.
+In order to have $|P|\geq 4$ while only one element in $P$ not in any other line, we must have $|E|=7$ and for any two elements from $\{e,f,g\}$ there is a non-trivial line containing them and one other element in $P$.
+But then we have ``too many lines'': consider $\Mcal-h$, which is isomorphic to a positively oriented matroid on $6$ elements.
 Using Corollary~\ref{cor:number_of_vertices}, we can count that

-which means that $\Mcal-h$ is contained in a plane even though we know it is not.
-This finishes Case~(\ref{item:big_plane}).
+which means that $\Mcal-h$ is contained in a line even though we know it is not.
+This finishes Case~(\ref{item:big_line}).